-We are often asked the difference between two types of cleaning – probiotics or enzymes.
-I.e., Is it better to choose microbiological cleaning products that use probiotic ‘good’ bacteria or enzymatic cleaning products that use different enzymes?
+We are often asked to explain the difference between two types of microbiological cleaning – probiotics and enzymes.
+I.e., why are cleaning products with probiotic ‘good’ bacteria a better choice than those with enzymes?

-The good news is that both cleaners are usually non-toxic and safer for people, pets and the environment than chemicals and QUAT disinfectants (quaternary ammonium compounds).
+The good news is, both cleaners are usually safer and healthier for people, pets and the environment than chemicals and QUAT disinfectants (quaternary ammonium compounds).

-However, choosing eco-positive cleaning products with added probiotics offers key advantages over cleaning products with added enzymes only.
+However, cleaning products with added probiotics have key advantages over cleaning products with added enzymes only.
+This article explains why.

 Probiotics or Enzymes in Cleaning?